-Join us in an inspiring, thoughtful discussion amongst female Indigenous leaders from across the country.
-These amazing women will share their stories and will reveal how they’ve overcome many challenges and obstacles throughout their personal and professional journeys.
+These amazing women shared their stories and revealed how they’ve overcome many challenges and obstacles throughout their personal and professional journeys.

 Métis Nation, AB

 Alicia Dubois is Market Vice President, Indigenous Markets at CIBC and a true Champion of the Indigenous Women’s Leadership Summit.
 In her professional and volunteer roles, Alicia has worked diligently toward Indigenous economic prosperity and Reconciliation at the National level.
 Alicia earned a B.Sc., with Distinction, from the University of Lethbridge and a Juris Doctor from the University of Toronto and has led a very diverse career.
 She held legal counsel positions at Native Child & Family Services of Toronto, ENMAX Corporation and Alberta Justice.
 Having worked closely on environmental sustainability files, Alicia proudly represented Canada on an Antarctic expedition that focused on the environmental and economic benefits of alternative energy solutions.
 As a delegate of the Canadian Electricity Association, she was honoured to attend the COP15 United Nations Climate Change Conference in Copenhagen.
 Alicia is Executive Co-Chair of the Board of Directors of the Canadian Council for Aboriginal Business and is a member of the Board of Trustees of the Royal Ontario Museum.